kalbermattenm/pake/README.md

 Example
 -------

 This example demonstrates most of pake's features.
-You can find it in the `example` directory where you can run it with the command `./build.py`.
+You can find it in the `examples/simple` directory where you can run it with the command `./build.py`.
 To clean up, run `./build.py -c`.

 ```python
 #!/usr/bin/env python